justinhaef/pyWxGroups/README.md

 ## How to use

 You'll need to enter the application at app.py.  `python app.py` would be how you'd kick it off.
 It will then go through the OAuth exchange.
 Your integration will need to have both `identity:groups_rw` and `spark-admin:people_read` scopes.
+You'll need to put in your `APP_CLIENTID=` and `APP_SECRETID=` in the `.env-template` file.
+Also, rename `.env-template` to just `.env`.

 The application will then create a group, search out the user IDs of the user's email addresses you have listed in `app.py` and finally add those users to the newly created group.